Topics

 Progressive web app design:

 The Twitter app is one example of a well-designed progressive web app (PWA).
-The Twitter PWA offers a fast and reliable experience, similar to a native app, but is accessible through a web browser.
+This app offers a quick and reliable experience, similar to a native app.
+The only issue is that it is accessible through a web browser.

 Source